martinboller/gse/README.md

 ---
 ### GSE Overview
 The overall components are depicted in the figure below.
-All dotted lines are transitory, existing only during installation.
+All dotted lines are transitory, existing only during installation, that is initiated by the bash scripts.
 - At install time, when running the script *add-secondary-2-primary.sh* the primary connects to the secondary over port 22/TCP.
 If this is not possible, copy the created certificates to the secondary using another method and run script *secondary.certs.sh* on the secondary.
-- During normal operations, GVMD, running on the primary, connects from an ephemeral port to port 9390/TCP on the secondary, connecting to osdp-openvas. ospd-openvas in return controls openvas-scanner on the secondary, allowing it to start scans on the secondary as requested by GVMD on the primary.
+- During normal operations, GVMD, running on the primary, connects from an ephemeral port to port 9390/TCP on the secondary, connecting to osdp-openvas. ospd-openvas in return controls openvas-scanner on the secondary, allowing GVMD on the primary to control OpenVAS on the secondary.
 - Port 9390/TCP can be changed to any available port, however you <u>must</u> ensure that traffic is allowed whatever port you choose.

 <img src="./Images/GSE-Flow-2021-12-20-1926.png" alt="Overview" width="1200"/>